Open-Source-Videos/Matrix-surveillance-camera-controller/communication_ref.md

 Expected reply is a motion detection event after the specified duration.

-### list-videos:
+### list-video:

 content = string.
 The content string is broken into the camera parameter and the date parameter.
-These parameters should match up with the directory names that are used to store media files from the camera.
-For example, "Camera1,2022-04-08" will refer to files from the "Camera1" camera that were taken on the date 2022-04-08.
+For example, "1,2022-04-08" will refer to files from the camera identified as "camera 1" that were taken on the date 2022-04-08.

 Example:

-`{"type" : "list-videos", "content" : "Camera1,2022-04-08", "is_for" : "0"}`
+`{"type" : "list-video", "content" : "Camera1,2022-04-08", "is_for" : "0"}`

 Expected reply is a series of file paths that point to stored video thumbnail files located in the specified camera and date directories.